-Basis functions computed by restricted smoothing
+2.9 Basis functions computed by restricted smoothing

 Even though the MsFV and the MsMFE methods had both been formulated in an algebraic form, all prolongation operators considered in the literature were derived as basis functions constructed using geometric arguments for the continuous flow equations and then subsequently reinterpreted algebraically.
-In an algebraic multiscale formulation, however, the main purpose of the prolongation operator is to map a coarse-scale pressure to the fine-scale grid in a non-oscillatory manner and efficiently reduce the lowfrequency components of the fine-scale residual in the same way as the coarse-level stages in a multigrid method.
-Realizing this, Møyner and Lie (2015, 2016b) proposed to use a simple iterative smoother to construct basis functions algebraically using a only primal coarse grid and a set of support regions that each encompass a single coarse block.
-In the multiscale restriction-smoothed basis (MsRSB) method, basis functions are set as constant inside the corresponding coarse blocks and then the local smoother is applied to iterate each basis function so that it gradually becomes consistent with the local differential operator.
-The iteration is extended with a simple lumping strategy, which ensures that the support of the basis functions does not grow outside their individual support regions and together form a partition of unity.
-Constructing the support regions is straightforward since we no longer need to solve a reduced flow problem nor extrapolate pressure values along their perimeter.
+In an algebraic multiscale formulation, however, the main purpose of the prolongation operator is to map a coarse-scale pressure to the fine-scale grid in a non-oscillatory manner and efficiently reduce the low-frequency components of the fine-scale residual in the same way as the coarse-level stages in a multigrid method.
+Realizing this, Møyner and Lie (2015, 2016b) proposed to use a simple iterative smoother to construct basis functions algebraically using only a primal coarse grid and a set of support regions that each encompasses a single coarse block.
+In the multiscale restrictionsmoothed basis (MsRSB) method, basis functions are set as constant inside the corresponding coarse blocks and then the local smoother is applied to iterate each basis function so that it gradually becomes consistent with the local differential operator.
+The iteration is extended with a simple lumping strategy, which ensures that the basis functions do not grow outside their individual support regions and together form a partition of unity.
+Constructing the support regions is straightforward since we neither need to solve a reduced flow problem nor extrapolate pressure values along their perimeter.
 As a result, one regains the flexibility of the MsMFE method.
 Møyner (2014) also shows that acceptable convergence can be obtained using even simpler constant or linear prolongation operators.
-Prototype implementations of the MsRSB method are available in an open-source framework (Krogstad et al., 2015; Lie, 2015).
+Prototype implementations of the MsRSB method are available in an open-source framework (Krogstad et al. 2015; Lie 2016).